ManashaaU/meme-mask/README.md

 ## 🚀 Features
 - 🖼️ Upload memes instantly
-- 🌙 Dark mode toggle (because memes look better at night)
-- 👍 Rate memes with humor points
+- 👍 Rate memes
-- 🎉 Random usernames for extra fun
+- 🎉 Find a community which loves memes
 - 🔥 A feed that’s always ready for your creativity
+- ☺️ Find your tribe
+- created using replit

 ---